MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

 * Now re-loads the view each time anything changes, maybe possible to be smarter here?
 * Would it be useful (or just confusing) to allow more than two Y-axes?
 * Other ways of browsing for attributes; e.g. a tree?
+* Mobile optimized view?
+The plot actually works pretty well on a mobile screen, but the rest is unusable as it is.

 ## Requirements